Mental Health and Wellness: Benefits of Yoga

 - Hotlines.
 If you're experiencing a mental health crisis, call the National Suicide Prevention Lifeline at 988 for immediate support.
 If you or someone you know is struggling with substance use, call the SAMHSA National Hotline at 1-800-662-HELP (4357).

 At Charlie Health, we deliver accessible, evidence-based mental health treatment for adolescents, young adults, and their families.
-Our comprehensive intensive outpatient treatment program involves group therapy, individual therapy, and family therapy to provide the support you need through every step of the healing process.
-Our team of mental health professionals will help you create a personalized treatment plan so you can grow into the best version of you.
+Our comprehensive intensive outpatient treatment program involves supported groups, individual therapy, and family therapy to provide the high-acuity care you need through every step of the healing process.
+Our team of mental health professionals will help you create a personalized treatment plan so you can grow into the best version of yourself.
+Get started today.